Last visit: April 13, 2025

 THE GOOD:

-• The color scheme of the seating bowl is phenomenal and conjures up a mid-century California aesthetic.
+- The color scheme of the seating bowl is phenomenal and conjures up a mid-century California aesthetic.
 The team reverted to its original color scheme of pastel yellows, oranges, greens, teals and blues, and it fits nearly perfectly with the surrounding natural landscape under the blue SoCal sky.
 Set amongst some palm trees, the interior conjures up the California dream.

-• The view from behind the plate in an elevated section is one of the most visually pleasing views in all of baseball.
+- The view from behind the plate in an elevated section is one of the most visually pleasing views in all of baseball.
 There’s a “Wow factor” here.

-• There are enough seats under overhangs that will allow you to find shade if that’s a priority
+- There are enough seats under overhangs that will allow you to find shade if that’s a priority

-• The hexagonal shaped scoreboards are unique and iconic (albeit smaller by modern standards)
+- The hexagonal shaped scoreboards are unique and iconic (albeit smaller by modern standards)

-• The waved pavilion roofs are telegraphic and aesthetically pleasing
+- The waved pavilion roofs are telegraphic and aesthetically pleasing

-• The stadium is built right into the hill, accentuating the park’s minimalist appeal; it feels like it belongs in the space
+- The stadium is built right into the hill, accentuating the park’s minimalist appeal; it feels like it belongs in the space

-• Infield Field Level and Loge sections are small with aisles every 8 seats in many areas allowing for easier concession runs
+- Infield Field Level and Loge sections are small with aisles every 8 seats in many areas allowing for easier concession runs

-• The playing surface looks immaculate and as green as there is
+- The playing surface looks immaculate and as green as there is

-• While a little tricky to find, there is a nice memorabilia collection for this storied franchise on the suite concourse level
+- While a little tricky to find, there is a nice memorabilia collection for this storied franchise on the suite concourse level

 THE BAD:

-• Traffic flow in the terraced parking lots is highly controlled out of necessity.
+- Traffic flow in the terraced parking lots is highly controlled out of necessity.
 Alas, you’re forced into a lot which could mean a long walk to your gate entrance or the need to navigate inside the stadium to get your seat.
 As the lots are terraced, the closest gate may let you in the reserved seating deck (4th deck), which could suck if you’re trying to get to field level.

-• Until recently, the Dodgers would not allow you in another level other than your ticketed one.
+- Until recently, the Dodgers would not allow you in another level other than your ticketed one.
 As such, there are relatively few escalators that allow you access to a new level.
 When they changed the parking rules, there was a greater need to navigate between levels.
 Plus many fans just want to check out the whole place.
 As such, you were forced to use stairs or wait awhile for one of only a few elevators.
 Admittedly, the renovations added some needed elevators and made between-level traffic easier, but it’s still trickier than with other places.

-• Social areas were never this park’s strengths given it was built in another era.
+- Social areas were never this park’s strengths given it was built in another era.
 The lack of gathering spots is an issue because you really want to arrive early to beat traffic…alas, the great view can only capture your attention for so long.
 The new centerfield entrance area has some cool stuff including a speed pitch, some bars, and some memorabilia displays.
 There’s a cool bobblehead collection in left and some augmented reality exhibits.
 And you can try to eat pre-game to prevent the long mid-game lines.
 But it’s still a stretch to constantly fill 90-minutes of pre-game more than once or twice a season.

-• Because the park is built into a hill, there isn’t really a grand main entrance like with other parks.
+- Because the park is built into a hill, there isn’t really a grand main entrance like with other parks.
 The new centerfield gate is about as close as it comes.
 But most gates look like you’re entering a minor league facility.

-• Concourses are narrow (as many tended to be back in the day), which when coupled with long mid-inning lines can make getting around the park difficult
+- Concourses are narrow (as many tended to be back in the day), which when coupled with long mid-inning lines can make getting around the park difficult

 In the end, it’s a park with clean lines and wonderful visual appeal.
 It’s been kept up spectacularly; Dodger Stadium feels fresh despite its age.

-FOOD 7/10
+FOOD 8/10

-There’s a relative paucity of really good food at Dodger Stadium, and it may cost you 1-2 innings to get it.
-The Kurobuto Pork Sausage is really good (essentially, a Japanese hot dog served with kewpie mayo, teriyaki sauce, and green onions).
+The Shake Shack in centerfield ensures you can get a good burger.
+The Chicken Katsu Club sandwich is really good (crispy fried chicken katsu over Texas toast, kewpie mayo, creamy avocado, arugula and applewood bacon), as is the Kurobuta terimayo dog (essentially, a Japanese hot dog served with kewpie mayo, teriyaki sauce, and green onions).
 Several Mexican and Mexican-inspired dishes are pretty good including the Al Pastor fries (or barbacoa), the Cheeto-lote (corn on the cob topped with chipotle mayo, cojita cheese and Flamin’ Hot Cheetos), the Carne Asada Torta, and the taco dog.
-A Japanese food stand sells takoyaki, sushi and tempura.
+A Japanese food stand sells takoyaki (fried octopus balls), sushi and tempura.
+The Think Blue BBQ stand in the left field pavillon sold a meaty platter that looked really good.
 The King’s Hawaiian Grill offers several good dishes including a tasty mac and cheese hot link burrito.
-And the quinoa and chickpea salad from The Healthy Cart reminds you you’re in LA (though I can’t vouch for how it tastes).
+And you can get a Dole Whip at the stadium for a price higher than what Disney charges.

 BEER 6/10